 We recently shared part one of our interview with Ross Marguiles, a healthcare attorney at the law firm Foley Hoag, regarding CMS’s Interoperability and Patient Access Final Rule and changes to Medicare Conditions of Participation (CoPs).
 Ross participated in CarePort’s May 20th interoperability webinar – now available on-demand – and with extensive knowledge in Medicare and Medicaid, is a valuable resource on this topic.

-Below, Ross provides further clarity on the CoPs – which hospitals are mandated to comply, how hospitals can achieve that compliance by the May 1, 2021 deadline and how CMS may plan to ensure hospitals abide by these new requirements.
+Below, Ross provides further clarity on the e-notification CoPs – which hospitals are mandated to comply, how hospitals can achieve that compliance by the May 1, 2021 deadline and how CMS may plan to ensure hospitals abide by these new requirements.

 If a hospital doesn’t have an EHR system capable of sending ADT notifications, does that hospital need to comply with CMS’s regulations as described within the final rule?

 In short, no. This question is more applicable for smaller, more rural hospitals that don’t have EHRs capable of sending ADT notifications.
-While CMS is not adopting a specific standard for transmitting the notifications, they are adopting a specific standard – specifically, the HL7 standard – for purposes of determining whether a hospital needs to comply with the new CoPs.
+While CMS is not adopting a specific standard for transmitting the e-notifications, they are adopting a specific standard – specifically, the HL7 standard – for purposes of determining whether a hospital needs to comply with the new CoPs.
 If a hospital doesn’t have the capability to transmit data in conformance with the HL7 standard (Health Level Seven (HL7®) Messaging Standard Version 2.5.1 (HL7 2.5.1)), it doesn’t need to comply with these new CoPs.

 What if a hospital’s EHR system is capable of meeting the ADT messaging standard, but it relies on direct messaging for these types of communications?

-Hospitals are not required to utilize the ADT messaging standard (HL7) to send patient event notifications.
+Hospitals are not required to utilize the ADT messaging standard (HL7) to send patient e-notifications.
 CMS is adopting the ADT standard solely to determine whether a hospital is subject to the CoPs, however CMS is not specifying a standard for the content, format, or delivery of the patient event notifications.

 Why has CMS amended the CoPs?
 What are the implications?